vsdip/vsdsquadron-fpga-ip-timer/readme.md

 <img width="646" height="436" alt="Screenshot 2026-01-12 214536" src="https://github.com/user-attachments/assets/866e3346-12d4-4ccb-9b89-1f8bd956d07a" />

+---

-**The Timer IP is integrated as a memory-mapped peripheral, meaning the RISC-V processor communicates with it just like reading or writing to a specific address in memory.
+**The Timer IP is integrated as a memory-mapped peripheral, meaning the RISC-V processor communicates with it just like reading or writing to a specific addressin memory.
 The SoC uses an address decoder to send a "select" signal to the timer whenever the processor targets its specific address range.
-Inside the IP, four registers (CTRL, LOAD, VALUE, STATUS) allow the software to set a countdown time and enable the counter.
+Inside the IP,four registers (CTRL, LOAD, VALUE, STATUS) allow the software to set a countdown time and enable the counter.
 Once started, the timer runs independently and sends a physical timeout_o signal back to the SoC hardware when it hits zero.
 This signal is wired directly to a toggle circuit that flips the state of an LED, providing a visible confirmation of the timer's operation.**

+---

 ##  Purposes